Ectodermal Dysplasia

 Growth failure is common.
 [37]

-Severe inflammatory scalp dermatitis with erosions may result in frequent infections and cause scarring alopecia in patients with AEC (Hay-Wells) syndrome and Rapp-Hodgkin syndrome.
+In patients with AEC (Hay-Wells) syndrome or Rapp-Hodgkin syndrome, severe inflammatory scalp dermatitis with erosions may result in frequent infections and cause scarring alopecia.

-Life span can be affected in some rare types of ectodermal dysplasia.
-For example, patients with ectodermal dysplasia with immunodeficiency are at risk for significant morbidity and mortality related to recurrent infections and failure to thrive.
+In some rare types of ectodermal dysplasia, lifespan can be affected.
+For example, patients with EDA-ID are at risk for significant morbidity and mortality related to recurrent infections and failure to thrive.

 Patient Education

-Provide early guidance about temperature regulation, acceptable activities, and the risk of hyperpyrexia from febrile illnesses.
-Inform patients and families that antipyretics are not effective in treating hyperpyrexia associated with hypohidrosis.
-Instruct caregivers on proper skin care and monitoring for signs of infection in patients with chronic scalp dermatitis and erosions.
+It is important to provide early guidance about temperature regulation, acceptable activities, and the risk of hyperpyrexia from febrile illnesses.
+Patients and families should be informed that antipyretics are not effective in treating hyperpyrexia associated with hypohidrosis.
+Caregivers should be instructed regarding proper skin care and the need to monitor for signs of infection in patients with chronic scalp dermatitis and erosions.

 Additional information and support for families is available through the National Foundation for Ectodermal Dysplasias.